Technigo/project-mongo-api/README.md

 ## Returning JSON (click links)

 - API root: https://mongo-api-by-nasim.herokuapp.com/
-<p> I decided to send an object which shows the length of the data to make it easy for frontend part.</p>
+- I decided to send an object which shows the length of the data to make it easy for frontend part.
 - To get all the shows: https://mongo-api-by-nasim.herokuapp.com/shows
 - To get a specific show: https://mongo-api-by-nasim.herokuapp.com/shows/id/81082007/
-- To filter shows by its title: https://mongo-api-by-nasim.herokuapp.com/shows?title=people
-- To filter shows by the release year: https://mongo-api-by-nasim.herokuapp.com/shows?year=2015
-- To filter shows by genre: https://mongo-api-by-nasim.herokuapp.com/shows?listed_in=stand-up
-- To filter shows by title, release year and genre:  https://mongoapibynasim.herokuapp.com/showstitle=strong&year=2017&linsted_in=dramas
+- To filter shows by its title: https://mongo-api-by-nasim.herokuapp.com/shows?title=people -To filter shows by the release year: https://mongo-api-by-nasim.herokuapp.com/shows?year=2015 -To filter shows by genre: https://mongo-api-by-nasim.herokuapp.com/shows?listed_in=stand-up -To filter shows by title, release year and genre:  https://mongoapibynasim.herokuapp.com/showstitle=strong&year=2017&linsted_in=dramas

 ## Technologies used 💻
 - Express